notyourav/ghidra_gba/README.md

 ## csv_to_sym.py
 Converts labels exported from Ghidra in csv format to a .SYM file.
 Useful for debugging in No$Gba.
 You can export labels from Ghidra by selecting labels in the Symbol Table window -> Right Click -> Convert to CSV

+Your .SYM file must have the same name as the loaded rom and must be in the same directory.